 Multi-disciplinary permitting and surveying for San Diego Gas & Electric (SDG&E) in the Cleveland National Forest

 - Vegetation Mapping

 Specifically honing in on fire and public safety in the CNF, Chambers Group performed wildlife surveys, plant surveys, jurisdictional/wetland delineations, and vegetation mapping for all of the proposed project elements including existing poles, replacement poles, anchors, new poles, systems upgrades, stringing sites, staging areas, landing zones, guard structures, undergrounding areas, handhole locations, access roads, and any other identified component that may contribute to the proposed project’s overall footprint within and around CNF to apply for the 50-Year Master Special Use Permit.
-All told, Chambers the project included 150 miles of overhead transmission/distribution lines and underground distribution lines inside of a region of such great biodiversity and sensitivity that Chambers Group conducted focused surveys for more than 20 specific species.
+All told, the project included 150 miles of overhead transmission/distribution lines and underground distribution lines inside a region of such great biodiversity and sensitivity that Chambers Group conducted focused surveys for more than 20 specific species.